Salvation Series 2 Why?

 “The word that came to Jeremiah from the Lord: “Arise, and go down to the potter’s house, and there I will let you hear my words.”
 So I went down to the potter’s house, and there he was working at his wheel.
 And the vessel he was making of clay was spoiled in the potter’s hand, and he reworked it into another vessel, as it seemed good to the potter to do.”
 See also Isa.
 45:9 and Rom.
 9:21.

-In short, humans die naturally (although temporarily) because its body composition is flesh and mortal, but can also die eternally because Adam (and all humans by imputation) sinned.
+In short, humans die naturally even without sinning per se (although temporarily;sleep-death) because its body composition is flesh and mortal, but can also die eternally because Adam (and all humans by imputation) sinned.
 Human psyche/spirit has to be taught, guided and nurtured by the Holy Spirit of God, and thereby necessitating it’s in-dwelling.

 What sequence of events that needs to occur to be saved from “second/irreversible” death?
-And, who then can take us to it?
+And, who then can take us away from it?
 Can we do it on our own?
 And how?
 To answer these questions, please access Salvation Series 3 & 4.

 Original post: October 4, 2015